usnistgov/dioptra/docs/source/how-to/setup-dioptra/prepare-deployment.rst

    .. code:: sh

-      cd dioptra-deployment  # Or your deployment folder name
+      cd dioptra-deployment  # Or the name of your deployment as specified in cruft script

 2. Run the initialization script